farziaghafory/farziaghafory/README.md

 🌙 Dreaming in code, waking up to amazing websites ✨
 - 🌱 I’m currently learning coding
-- 🤔 I’m looking for help with everythig I can
+- 🤔 Can help with everythig I can
 - 📫 How to reach me: [Email me](mailto:ghaforyfarzia@gmail.com)
 - 😄 Pronouns: She/her